Qasim al-Araji: Member of Parliament

+From enemy of US to ally

 He was approved by Parliament as the head of the Iraqi Interior Ministry on Jan 30, 2017.
 He replaced Mohammed Al-Ghabban who had resigned.
 Upon taking office he ousted 30,000 people whose "behavior was not conducive to a professional security force."
 Al-Araji showed willingness to work with both the United States and Sunnis.
 He appointed Sunnis to key positions in the Ministry and stated that Iraq continues to need American help.
+The New York Times described Araji as an old enemy who has now become an ally of the United States.
 Following the 2018 Iraqi parliamentary election, Prime Minister Adil Abdul-Mahdi succeeded al-Araji as head of the ministry on an interim basis.

+National Security Advisor

+In July 2020, Araji was appointed as the Iraqi National Security Advisor.
+He was succeeded by Qasim al-Aboudi on 18 June 2026.

+Candidacy for the Premiership

+In April 2026, after the 2025 Iraqi parliamentary election, the Coordination Framework was considering al-Araji as a possible successor to Mohammed Shia al-Sudani.

+Security Advisor to al-Zaidi

+On 20 June 2026, al-Araji was appointed the personal security advisor of prime minister Ali al-Zaidi.

 Personal life

 He is married and has four children.